Commons sleaze watchdog faces claim she is letting off MPs to get peerage

 He freely admitted the allegation was “unsubstantiated” and that she may regard it as “offensive” – before pressing her to deny it.

-Mr Bridgen who is currently being investigated by Ms Stone over allegations that he broke Commons lobbying rules, confirmed to The Independent that he had sent the email.
+Mr Bridgen, who is currently being investigated by Ms Stone over allegations that he broke Commons lobbying rules, confirmed to The Independent that he had sent the email.

-He said stood by it - and made a fresh series of provocative comments.
+He said he stood by it – and made a fresh series of provocative comments.

 “I was told she had been putting it about, looking for an honour,” he told this newspaper.
 “She didn’t deny it and merely said she always acts impartially.”